 - Your color choices have sufficient contrast for users to easily read text and discern interactive elements.

-- You link to the University's Accessibility site in your footer using "Accessibility" as the text.
+- You link to the University's Accessibility help request form in your footer using "Accessibility" as the text.

 Keep in mind as you plan and manage your site: